justinglobal/GA306_a/demos/final.md

     - [link to spike module](/demos/ch4)

 1. Hint: First, understand the basics of what each function does - **look at the inputs via function argument and outputs via return value**, then edit the functions from create_car.py to use the proper function from polynoise.py to apply the transformation.

+1. If you are doing your own final project:
+    - Put all your final project files into one folder called "final_project"
+    - Upload final_project directory to GitHub
+    - Send link to your github to instructor via Slack
+    - Remember: your final project should state in a few sentences what it does and have basic instructions for the user to implement your code.